pattern-lab/patternlab-node/packages/docs/src/docs/running-patternlab.md

 > In order to enable HTTPS support, you'll need to create a configuration module.

-In our case, you could e.g. create a file called `ssl.js` in the `ssl` folder with the following contents:
+In our case, you could, e.g., create a file called `ssl.js` in the `ssl` folder with the following contents:

 ```js
 var fs = require("fs");